Dual Geometry of Entanglement Entropy via Deep Learning: Thermodynamics from the Entanglement entropy

 \section{Thermodynamics from the Entanglement entropy}

 In the previous section, we discussed how to understand various thermodynamic properties from black hole geometries.
 Such thermodynamic quantities are also understood from the quantum entanglement entropy.
 Since the entanglement entropy explains a real space RG flow, the thermal entropy discussed before appears as IR physics of the entanglement entropy \cite{Kim:2016jwu,Kim:2016hig,Park:2015hcz}.
-In general, the entanglement entropy satisfies the area law in the UV region.
-For the dual QFT of a black hole, however, the volume law appears in the IR region.
-This is because the leading contribution to the entanglement entropy in the IR regime comes from the thermal entropy following the volume law.
+In general, the entanglement entropy suffers from UV divergences.
+After removing the UV divergences with an appropriate renormalization scheme, the renormalized entanglement entropy satisfies the area law in the UV region.
+For the dual QFT of a black hole, however, the renormalized entanglement entropy in the IR region shows the volume law.
+This is because the leading contribution to the entanglement entropy in the IR regime comes from the thermal entropy following the volume law \cite{Kim:2016jwu}.
 As a result, the IR behavior of the entanglement entropy gives us information about the thermal entropy.
 When a black hole geometry is known, one can easily calculate the entanglement entropy following the Ryu-Takayanagi (RT) proposal.
-According to the AdS/CFT correspondence, the entanglement entropy and its dual geometry must have a one-to-one correspondence.
-Therefore, it must be possible to reconstruct a dual geometry from the given entanglement entropy.
+According to the AdS/CFT correspondence, the entanglement entropy and its dual geometry must have a one-to-one correspondence \cite{Swingle:2014uza,Lashkari:2013koa,Faulkner:2013ica,Nozaki:2013vta,Ryu:2006ef,Ryu:2006bv,Nozaki:2012zj,Casini:2008cr,Blanco:2013joa,Nishioka:2009un}.
+Therefore, it must be possible to reconstruct a dual geometry from the given entanglement entropy \cite{Bilson_2011,Spillane:2013mca,Jokela_2021,Bao_2020}.
 In this section, we first discuss how to evaluate the entanglement entropy of the given geometry.
 By considering the inverse procedure of the RT formula in the next sections, we will investigate how to reconstruct the dual geometry of the given entanglement entropy.